tokenized/tokenized-sdk-example-react/README.md

 - `asset_expire`
 - `vault_creation_proposal`
 - `vault_deletion_proposal`
+- `bank_account_creation`
+- `bank_account_deletion`

-`activityEventStatus` can be:
+`stage` can be:

-- `proposed_offer`: initial pending status for all activity events.
-- `awaiting_acceptance`: the current profile owner needs to respond to a pending action.
-- `awaiting_counterparty`: a response is being awaited from the counterparty.
+- `proposal`: a proposed operation that still needs more signatures.
+- `reviewing`: a trade offer waiting for acceptance by the recipient.
+- `countersigning`: an accepted trade offer waiting for execution.
-- `awaiting_agent`: a smart contract agent is currently processing this event.
+- `agent_processing`: a smart contract agent is currently processing this event.
+- `executed`: the event has completed successfully.

+`terminationReason` can be:

+- `revoked`: revoked by the initiator/proposer before being accepted.
-- `rejected`: rejected or declined by the counterparty.
+- `rejected`: rejected or declined by either party.
 - `expired`: pending activity event has expired.
-- `failed`: response to an event did not meet the criteria of the request.
+- `failed`: an unexpected error occurred.
-- `executed`: final activity the event has concluded, no further actions are expected.

 A quantity is an object containing: